-We’re only half a bucket of water away.
+We’re only two-thirds of a bucket of water away.

 Melburnians have adopted a great culture of saving water – we’re using 22 per cent less than ten years ago - but as Melbourne’s population continues to grow and dry conditions continue to impact our water storages, it’s important we continue to use water responsibly.
 Small changes today will help secure water supplies for current and future generations of Victorians.
 Residential water use across Melbourne was 161 litres per person per day in 2016/17.

-With some simple and easy behaviour changes we can all reach Target 155 – it’s the equivalent of everyone using half a bucket less every day.
+With some simple and easy behaviour changes we can all reach Target 155 – it’s the equivalent of everyone using two-thirds of a bucket less every day.

 Working towards Target 155